adaduvai/serifhealth_takehome_ds_ad/README.md

 I picked the median of payer reimbursement rate for the cases where payer reimbursement rate was between standard charge - min and standard charge - max (i.e., billing code 43239 and Lifesource or LocalPlus plans, and all plans for billing code 99283).
 Note that I used the median here because there are some high outliers that skew the means upwards.

-For the cases where payer reimbursement rate was not between standard charge - min and standard charge - max (i.e., billing code 43239 and ASA or Commercial plans), I took the mean of the standard charge - min and standard charge - max rates.

-I used payer reimbursement rate over the other reimbursement rates for the following reasons:
+I used payer reimbursement rate over the other reimbursement rates here for the following reasons:
 * CMS reimbursement rate: CMS reimbursement rates tends to apply only for Medicare/Medicaid plans, and also tend to be lower than those that private/commericial insurance have.
   * My hypothesis is that these are present in the payer's data to act as a lower benchmark for what the payer might be willing to pay to the provider.
 * Standard charge - gross: I would hypothesize that this rate is likely only a starting point in negotiations with the payer, while the payer reimbursement rate likely reflects the actual amount that the payer pays to the provider.
 * Provider rate of standard charge - discounted cash: This might only be applicable to a specific subset of scenarios where the patient pays cash to the hospital instead of the patient involving their insurance.

+For the cases where payer reimbursement rate was not between standard charge - min and standard charge - max (i.e., billing code 43239 and ASA or Commercial plans), I took the mean of the standard charge - min and standard charge - max rates.
+I took the mean of the standard charges instead of the payer reimbursement rates in this case because it didn't make sense for a hospital to accept a reimbursement that is less than its standard reimbursement rate, and so I picked a reimbursement rate value that seemed to make sense.

 ## Summary of technical approach
 1. Read in the payer and hospital data, and perform data type conversions for columns that don't read in correctly